appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 For now, self-hosted Appcircle server is a single node solution.
 You can not scale it by adding more nodes with other bare-metals or VMs.

-Because it has a self-contained architecture with all its data side-by-side its docker services.
+Because it has a self-contained architecture with all its data side-by-side its podman services.
 Every node can only use its internal volumes and data on host.

 :::